criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 </summary>

 Record type define the page layout, the picklist values, and business process for the assigned records.
-Assess is defined at the Profile and Permission Sets Max 200 record types for object.
+Access is defined at the Profile and Permission Sets Max 200 record types for object.
 </details>
 <details><summary>